-This situation, plus that comment, plus what I know from my experience, equals THIS…
+This situation, plus that comment, plus what I know from my experience, must equal THIS…

-I wonder if we are aware of our tendencies to leap to wrong conclusions?
-We do it quickly.
-Too easily.
-Often with little or wrong information.
+We are mostly unaware of our tendencies to leap to conclusions and judgments.
+We do it quickly, easily, and often with little or wrong information.

 Our conclusions reveal a lot about our thinking.
 If our conclusions tend to negativity it’s an indication we have faulty thinking.
-If our conclusions tend to negatively judging people we have wildly faulty thinking.
-We have set ourselves up as judge over another person’s heart.
+If our conclusions tend to negatively judge people we have wildly faulty thinking.
+This reveals we have set ourselves up as judge over another person’s heart.

 Why do we do this?
-Why leap to wrong conclusions–fully believing they are reality?
+Why leap to wrong conclusions–fully believing our judgments are reality?
 Why judge people?

-Negative conclusions are often made in isolation, or with the sympathetic ear of a gossipy person(s) who we know is favorable to us.
-Negative conclusions rarely come from open honest conversation with the person involved.
+Negative conclusions are often made in isolation or with the sympathetic ear of a gossipy person(s) who we know is favorable to our opinion.
+Negative conclusions rarely come from open and honest conversations with the person involved.

 Negative conclusions never come out of the Presence of our All-knowing, All-loving God because this is not in His Nature.
 If we are truly seeking God, we’ll find it harder and harder, eventually impossible, to judge others negatively.

-Negative conclusions are a form of self-defence; self-protection.
+Negative conclusions are a form of self-defense and self-protection.
 Subconsciously we defend ourselves.
-We defend our heart, our position, our pride, our insecurity.
+We defend our hearts, our position, our pride, our insecurity.
 The tendency to judge others is because it’s easier to look at someone else’s problems than face our own.
 We allow ourselves the luxury of judging others so we can ignore our own faults.